vmelamed/vm/Aspects/Security/Cryptography/Ciphers/docs/Ciphers.md

 ```

 Note:
-* for signing, the cypher supports only the RSA algorithm.
+* for signing, the cipher supports only the RSA algorithm.
 * the property `Base64Encoded` is not supported here and setting it to true will throw `InvalidOperationException`.

 ## `IHasher`